CurtisNewbie/spring-notes/aop-notes.md

     proxyFactory.copyFrom(this);

     if (proxyFactory.isProxyTargetClass()) {
-        // Explicit handling of JDK proxy targets (for introduction advice scenarios) if (Proxy.isProxyClass(beanClass)) {
+        if (Proxy.isProxyClass(beanClass)) {
-            // Must allow for introductions; can't just set interfaces to the proxy's
-            // interfaces only.
             for (Class<?> ifc : beanClass.getInterfaces()) {
                 proxyFactory.addInterface(ifc);
             }
         }
     }
     else {
-        // No proxyTargetClass flag enforced, let's apply our default checks... if (shouldProxyTargetClass(beanClass, beanName)) {
+        if (shouldProxyTargetClass(beanClass, beanName)) {
             proxyFactory.setProxyTargetClass(true);
         }